VA's Caregiver Program Still Dropping Veterans With Disabilities

 In the early days of the Iraq War, troops were riding around in Humvees with almost no armor on them.
 There was a scandal about it, and within a few years the trucks got up-armored with thick steel plates, which solved one problem but created another.

 "Some genius thought about up-armoring.
 Good!
-But they didn't do anything with the brake systems," says George Wilmot, who was riding an armored Humvee in 2009, leaving a hill-top base in Mosul.
+But they didn't do anything with the brake systems," says George Wilmot, who was riding an armored Humvee in 2009, leaving a hilltop base in Mosul.

 "We took some small arms fire ... my driver took us off a cliff," says Wilmot.

 Wilmot was thrown free from the gunner's turret as the Humvee tumbled.
-He survived, but with a brain injury, PTSD and a left arm that still looks sewn-on.
-The VA rates him 100 percent disabled.
+He survived, but with a brain injury, post-traumatic stress disorder and a left arm that still looks sewn-on.
+The Department of Veterans Affairs rates him 100 percent disabled.
 George gets lost easily, forgets things — like a pot on the stove — and he falls down hard sometimes, without warning.
 His wife, Jenn, hasn't been able to work outside the home because caring for George is a full-time job.

 "If he knows I'm going somewhere and I'm not going to be here, he'll hang out in the bedroom because it's a short distance right to the bathroom," she says.
 "That's not how you should live, though."

-The Department of Veterans Affairs' Comprehensive Assistance for Family Caregivers Program seemed a perfect fit for the Wilmots.
-It pays a stipend to family members or friends of a post-9/11 veteran — often a wife or mother — who provide care.
-But after two years on the program, the Wilmots were dropped even though they say George's condition hasn't improved.
+The Department of Veterans Affairs' Program of Comprehensive Assistance for Family Caregivers seemed a perfect fit for the Wilmots.
+It pays a stipend to family members or friends of a post-Sept.
+11 veteran — often a wife or mother — who provide care.
+But after two years on the program, the Wilmots were dropped, even though they say George's condition hasn't improved.

 NPR spoke with the Wilmots last year for a report that found some VAs across the country were dropping caregivers off the program while most other VAs were adding.
 After that report, the VA reviewed the program and made several changes to improve and standardize it.
 But a year later, most of those VAs are still shedding caregivers.
 And many who were dropped before the improvements say they can't get back on, even though they say their veterans still badly need assistance.

-The stipend ranges from a a few hundred to a couple thousand dollars a month depending on the severity of the disability and the market rate for caregivers.
+The stipend ranges from a a few hundred to a couple of thousand dollars a month depending on the severity of the disability and the market rate for caregivers.

 Vets love the program not only for the stipend, but also for the recognition of the care their families provide.
 One study estimated the care to be worth billions of dollars.